kelenlam/Understanding-How-Cultural-Elements-Are-Perceived-in-Stardew-Valley-Mods/README.md

 2.Start Redis with cmd, run: 1. wsl 2.sudo service redis-server start

-3.In final folder, activate the virtual environment, then run: uvicorn backend.main:app --reload
+3.In the folder root, activate the virtual environment, then run: uvicorn backend.main:app --reload